PierreWagon/facebook-homepage/README.md

 # Facebook Homepage Clone

-Since I'm a beginner in Front-End Development, I wanted to improve by trying to reproduce a website that I know well.
+As a beginner in Front-End Development, I wanted to improve by trying to reproduce a website that I know well.
+My goal is to make something working properly and as close as possible from the original Facebook design.

 ## Features